Covering Barbasch-Vogan duality and wavefront sets of genuine representations: Covering Barbasch--Vogan duality

 with \eqref{E:idN} implemented implicitly.
 Assume $\mbf{G}$ is isogenous with $\prod_i^k \mbf{G}_i$, where the derived subgroup of every $\mbf{G}_i$ is almost simple.
 Assume $\wt{G}$ and $\wt{\prod_{i=1}^k G_i}$ are ``compatible", for example, $\wt{G}$ is the pull-back from $\wt{\prod_{i=1}^k G_i}$ (if the isogeny is $\mbf{G} \to \wt{\prod_{i=1}^k \mbf{G}_i}$) or reversely $\wt{\prod_{i=1}^k G_i}$ is pull-back from $\wt{G}$.
 Then, every $\mca{O} \in \mca{N}(\wt{G}^\vee)$ is of the form $\mca{O} = \prod_{i=1}^k \mca{O}_i$ with $\mca{O}_i \in \mca{N}(\wt{G}_i^\vee)$, and we have

 It is clear that if $n=1$, then $d_{BV, G}^{(1)}$ is just the classical Barbasch--Vogan duality, see \cite{BV85}.
 For the classical metaplectic double cover $\wt{\Sp}_{2r}^{(2)}$, the map $d_{BV, \Sp_{2r}}^{(2)}$ agrees with the metaplectic Barbasch--Vogan duality by \cite{BMSZ23}*{Theorem B}.
-In the remaining of this section, we will explicate the map $d_{BV, G}^{(n)}$ in each case.